 - 1-2 tablespoons unsalted butter , use ghee for paleo

 - heated tortillas , leave out for low carb / paleo

 In a resealable small jar, combine all the ingredients for the seasonings.
 Seal and shake well.
 Reserve 1 1/2 teaspoons for the vegetables.

 In a medium bowl, combine 2 tablespoons of olive oil, lime juice and 4-5 teaspoons of the fajita seasonings.
 Add the shrimp and toss to coat.
-Allow to marinate while you prepare the vegetables.
+Allow to marinate (no longer than 20 minutes) while you prepare the vegetables.